chemoray/chemoray.github.io/_pages/about.md

 # 📖 Educations
 - *2023.09 - now*, Master, National University of Defense Technology.
-- *2019.09 - 2023.06*, Undergraduate, School of Computer Science and Information Engineering, Hefei University of Technology.
+- *2019.09 - 2023.06*, Bachelor’s Degree in Computer Science, School of Computer Science and Information Engineering, Hefei University of Technology.